Business Process Modeling Techniques with Examples

 2. UML Diagrams

-UML is a modeling language mainly used for specification, visualization, development and documenting of software systems.
-But business professionals have adapted it as a powerful business process modeling technique.
+UML (Unified Modeling Language) is a versatile modeling language mainly used for the specification, visualization, development, and documentation of software systems.
+However, business professionals have adapted it as one of the most powerful business process modeling techniques.

 With 14 different UML diagram types, it offers a flexible and powerful way to visualize almost any business process.
 They are typically used for modeling the detailed logic of a business process.
 In many ways, UML diagrams are the object-oriented equivalent of flow charts.